-#d7d7d7, the font INTRO, the font Size 150 pt, and if you’re using more than one line of text, set the Tracking value to 135 px.
+#d7d7d7, the font INTRO, the font Size 150 pt, and if you’re using more than one line of text, set the Leading value to 135 px.

-- Duplicate the text layer, then right click the copy and choose Convert to Shape.
+Duplicate the text layer, then right click the copy and choose Convert to Shape.

-- Pick the Direct Selection Tool, so that you’ll be able to modify the Shape attributes in the Options bar.
+Pick the Direct Selection Tool, so that you’ll be able to modify the Shape attributes in the Options bar.
 Change the Fill to None, and change the Stroke color to

-- Select the text layer, go to 3D -> New 3D Extrusion from Selected Layer, then select the shape layer and go to 3D -> New 3D Extrusion from Selected Path.
+Select the text layer, go to 3D > New 3D Extrusion from Selected Layer, then select the shape layer and go to 3D > New 3D Extrusion from Selected Path.
 This will convert both layers to 3D layers.

-- Duplicate the shape 3D layer.
+Duplicate the shape 3D layer.

-- Duplicate the Background layer then drag the copy on top of all layers.
-Go to 3D -> New Mesh from Layer -> Postcard.
+Duplicate the Background layer then drag the copy on top of all layers.
+Go to 3D > New Mesh from Layer > Postcard.

-- Now you have four separate 3D layers, which means they are in separate scenes.
-To place all the meshes in one 3D scene, you need to select all the 3D layers, then go to 3D -> Merge 3D Layers.
+Now you have four separate 3D layers, which means they are in separate scenes.
+To place all the meshes in one 3D scene, you need to select all the 3D layers, then go to 3D > Merge 3D Layers.

-- To access the 3D mesh settings and properties, you’ll need to open two panels: The 3D panel, and the Properties panel (both found under the Window menu).
+To access the 3D mesh Settings and properties, you’ll need to open two panels: The 3D panel, and the Properties panel (both found under the Window menu).

-The 3D panel has all the components of the 3D scene, and when you click the name of any of those, you’ll be able to access its settings in the Properties panel.
-So make sure to always select the name of the element you want to modify in the 3D panel before you change its settings in the Properties panel.
+The 3D panel has all the components of the 3D scene, and when you click the name of any of those, you’ll be able to access its Settings in the Properties panel.
+So make sure to always select the name of the element you want to modify in the 3D panel before you change its Settings in the Properties panel.

-- Start by clicking the Background mesh name in the 3D panel, then click the Coordinates icon at the top of the Properties panel, and change the X Rotation Angle to 90.
+Start by clicking the Background mesh name in the 3D panel, then click the Coordinates icon at the top of the Properties panel, and change the X Rotation Angle to 90.
 This will make the plane parallel to the ground.

-- Now go to 3D -> Snap Object to Ground Plane.
+Now go to 3D > Snap Object to Ground Plane.
 Then, you’ll need to increase the Y Position a very small value (something around 0.01) to avoid problems when rendering.
 (The plane tends to get random scratches sometimes if it’s not raised a bit above the original Ground Plane.)

-- Select the Move Tool and check its Options bar.
+Select the Move Tool and check its Options bar.
 You’ll find a set of 3D Modes for the tool to the right of the bar.
 When you choose one of those, you can then click and drag to perform any changes (on the selected element in the 3D panel).

 Click the Current View tab in the 3D panel to change the camera angle.

-- Click and drag to move the scene around until you like the angle.
+Click and drag to move the scene around until you like the angle.
 For this tutorial, the view is slightly from above, so we only need one plane for the ground, and no walls or side planes.